Mitta-Sushma/DocSpot/README.md

 DocSpot is a full-stack web application that connects patients with doctors, enabling easy appointment booking, doctor registration, admin approvals, and role-based dashboards for users, doctors, and admins.

+## 🧠 Project Description

+DocSpot bridges the gap between patients and healthcare professionals by offering:
+- A platform for users to register and book appointments with verified doctors
+- An easy interface for doctors to apply and get listed
+- A powerful admin panel to approve or reject doctor applications

 ## 📌 Features